tmackoy/viewSq/README.md

-viewSq is a utility for calculating and analyzing static structure factors (S(q)) from molecular dynamics (MD) simulations.
+viewSq is a utility for calculating, quantifying, and visualizing static structure factors (S(q)) from molecular dynamics (MD) simulations.

 Project name: Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.